Raleigh Property Division Lawyers

 Property division is called equitable distribution in the state of North Carolina.
 It is the process of dividing the assets and debts that existed on the date of separation.
 It is not necessary to liquidate each asset or to divide each asset and debt individually.
 Parties can resolve property division by a settlement agreement or by going to court.

 Who gets the house?
-Who will pay the mortgage, car loan and credit card debts?
+Who will pay the mortgage, car loan, and credit card debts?
 Are you entitled to your spouse’s pension benefits?
 What happens to a jointly owned business?
-What about investment assets, recreational property and retirement accounts?
+What about investment assets, recreational property, and retirement accounts?
 Is your spouse entitled to property you inherited or owned prior to marriage?
-Dedicated, experienced family law attorneys at Vitale Family Law are well-prepared to guide you through the process of property division.
-Our lawyers are ready to educate you efficiently on what needs to be done to bring your divorce case to completion.
+Dedicated, experienced Raleigh property division attorneys at Vitale Family Law are well-prepared to guide you through the process of property division.
+Our lawyers are ready to educate you on what needs to be done to bring your divorce case to completion.

-Property division is accomplished by identifying, classifying, valuing and distributing assets.
-Please see the “Steps to Property Division“ page for a detailed discussion of the process.
+Property division is accomplished by identifying, classifying, valuing, and distributing assets and debts.
+The lawyers at Vitale Family Law have experience with estates of all sizes, including estates in bankruptcy through high net worth cases involving complex business entities, corporations and executive benefits Please see the “Steps to Property Division“ page for a detailed discussion of the process.

-- If you are separated and concerned that your spouse may be liquidating, selling, spending or transferring assets beyond your reach, you can seek a restraining order, an accounting of the asset(s) and to have a receiver appointed.
+If you are separated and concerned that your spouse may be liquidating, selling, spending, or transferring assets beyond your reach, you can seek a restraining order, an accounting of the asset(s), and request to have a receiver appointed.

-Get Started On Your North Carolina Property Division Case — Contact Us
+Get Started on Your North Carolina Property Division Case